uncharted-distil/distil-extra-primitves/README.md

-# distil-extra-primitves
+# distil-primitives-contrib

-Additional primitives used by the Distil system, but submitted as part of the validated D3M primitive library.
+Contriubted Distil AutoML primitives

+A repository of D3M compliant primitives used by Distil AutoML pipelines created in concert with the Distil front-end application.